Diversity, Equity, & Inclusion

 Members of our department are active in the DEI space in several different ways:

-Members of the Diversity, Equity, & Inclusion Committee oversee and direct departmental efforts to create a welcoming environmental for all.
+Members of the Diversity, Equity, & Inclusion Committee oversee and direct departmental efforts to create a welcoming environment for all.
 The committee membership is updated each September, and currently consists of:

 DEI Seminar Speakers